Quickstart: Create an Azure CDN profile and endpoint

 The CDN profile pane appears.

 Setting Value Name Enter cdn-profile-123 for your profile name.
-This name must be globally unique; if it's already in use, enter a different name.
 Subscription Select an Azure subscription from the drop-down list.
 Resource group Select Create new and enter CDNQuickstart-rg for your resource group name, or select Use existing and choose CDNQuickstart-rg if you have the group already.
 Resource group location Select a location near you from the drop-down list.
 Pricing tier Select a Standard Akamai option from the drop-down list.
 (Deployment time for the Akamai tier is about one minute.
-The Microsoft tier takes about 10 minutes and the Verizon tiers take about 90 minutes.)
+The Microsoft tier takes about 10 minutes and the Verizon tiers take about 30 minutes.)
 Create a new CDN endpoint now Leave unselected.

 Select Create to create the profile.

 Create a new CDN endpoint

 After you've created a CDN profile, you use it to create an endpoint.

 In the Azure portal, select in your dashboard the CDN profile that you created.
 If you can't find it, you can either open the resource group in which you created it, or use the search bar at the top of the portal, enter the profile name, and select the profile from the results.

 The Add an endpoint pane appears.